Institute of Conflict Management

 2.6.4 Training covers the development of individual positive behaviour management and support plans.

-2.6.5 Training covers how planning should take account of specific circumstances, objects, situations and interactions which can cause individuals and groups to become over-excited, anxious or hostile, increasing the likelihood of hazardous behaviours occurring.
+2.6.5 Training covers how planning should take account of specific circumstances, objects, situations

-2.6.6 Training covers the development of organisational risk, restraint and restriction reduction plans which prevent boredom and promote an atmosphere of calm, comfort, affinity and good humour, in order to reduce the likelihood of hazardous behaviours developing.
+which prevent boredom and promote an atmosphere of calm, comfort, affinity and good humour,

-2.6.7Training covers how management of personal space, body language, posture, gestures and tone of voice can reduce the likelihood of hazardous behaviour.
+2.6.7 Training covers how management of personal space, body language, posture, gestures and tone

-2.6.8 Training covers the use of scripts and checklists to reduce the likelihood and impact of hazardous behaviour.
+2.6.8 Training covers the use of scripts and checklists to reduce the likelihood and impact of hazardous

 Standard 2.7 Secondary escalation prevention strategies

-2.7.1 Training covers secondary strategies (both non-restrictive and restrictive) which are intended to manage boredom and calm over-excited and agitated behaviours.
+2.7.1 Training covers secondary strategies (both non-restrictive and restrictive) which are intended to

-2.7.2 Training covers secondary strategies (both non-restrictive and restrictive) which may involve withdrawing individuals and groups from environments and situations they find challenging to prevent the escalation of hazardous behaviours.
+2.7.2 Training covers secondary strategies (both non-restrictive and restrictive) which may involve

 2.7.3 Training covers the use of scripts and checklists related to de-escalation and diversion.